Predicting the future of business spend, faster

 Supply chain network design and optimization aims to create a framework that is both efficient and resilient, capable of delivering products and services to customers in the most effective manner.
 The field of supply chain network design is always evolving to meet the demands of a rapidly changing global landscape.
 Several modern challenges are shaping this evolution.

 Over the past decade, supply chains have become increasingly global, stretching across oceans and continents.
-While this has allowed companies to tap into cost savings and specialized resources, it has also introduced significant risks, such as geopolitical tensions, trade barriers, and the potential for disruptions in distant parts of the network.
+While this has allowed companies to tap into cost savings and specialized resources, it has also introduced significant risks.
+Sudden tariff implementation, shifting trade barriers, and geopolitical realignments make long-term network planning highly volatile.
 Balancing potential cost savings with the benefits of proximity is a fine line.
 Diversified sourcing and supplier redundancy can mitigate the risks while bolstering resilience.

 2. Shifting consumer expectations